 The movement to cater to that market has birthed a host of new nonalcoholic products that offer something a little more sophisticated and special than a seltzer-lime.
 And some nonalcoholic spirit companies even claim their products deliver unique buzzes that range from feeling more relaxed to elevating your energy level — without having to nurse a hangover the next day.
 Much like a proper home bar with alcohol, “a great alcohol-free home bar is a combination of some of the new and exciting products, like spirits, with some at-home tinkering,” according to Lorelei Bandrovschi, the founder of Brooklyn’s alcohol-free Listen Bar.
-(To support its business during the pandemic, Listen Bar is collecting funds here and selling merchandise or gift cards).
 Since alcohol-free cocktails are typically some combination of spirits, shrubs, fruit juices, syrups, and bitters, you should feel free to experiment.
 Thonis says crafting alcohol-free cocktails is less about attempting to make an alcohol-free martini or old-fashioned and more about creating new drinks using flavors you love.
 Below, he, Bandrovschi, and five other experts tell us about their favorite essentials for any booze-free bar cart.

 Best alcohol-free spirits